OHCRN/platform/docs/shared-types.md

 Zod's [`parse()`](https://zod.dev/?id=parse) method simultaneously validates the data and can also coerce any data types or transform fields, as outlined in the Zod schema.

 ### Converting `null` values to `undefined`
-The way we treat optional fields in the app is by storing them as `undefined` if they were not provided a value.
-However, because these fields are stored as `null` in the database, we need to do preprocessing on the API response types coming out of the DAS, to convert any `null` values to `undefined`.
+Optional fields will be `undefined` if a value is not provided.
+However, in the DB, `undefined` values will be stored as `null`, so any data from a DAS response will need to go through a conversion step before being returned to the Data Mapper.

 This is done by overwriting the base fields from [`optional()`](https://zod.dev/?id=optional) (which accepts either the specified data type or `undefined`) to [`nullable()`](https://zod.dev/?id=nullable) (which accepts the specified data type or `null`).
 This ensures the schema will accept any `null` values as opposed to throwing a validation error.
 Then by adding a transform on any `nullable()` field, we can have Zod’s `parse()` convert it to `undefined` if the value is `null`.
 We do this in the `ConsentClinicianInviteResponse` and `PIClinicianInviteResponse` schemas, which are the response types for the Consent and PI DAS API calls to create a clinician invite.
 As an example, the `ConsentClinicianInviteResponse` schema looks like the following: